Browse

 Overview

-This catalog contains data for 85 indentified sources meeting the authors selection criteria.
-A number of sources were serendipitously observed by ROSAT on more than one occasion; for completeness, the WGACAT positions for these multiply observed sources are listed separately, resulting in 102 entries in this catalog (71 sources with 1 X-ray observation, 11 sources with 2 X-ray observations, and 3 sources with 3 X-ray observations).
+The DXRBS-I entries in this catalog (identified by having values of the parameter dxrbs_part equal to 1) contain data for 85 identified sources meeting the authors' selection criteria.
+A number of sources were serendipitously observed by ROSAT on more than one occasion, and, for completeness, the WGACAT positions and values for these multiply observed sources are listed separately, resulting in 102 DXRBS-I entries in this catalog (71 sources with 1 X-ray observation, 11 sources with 2 X-ray observations, and 3 sources with 3 X-ray observations).

 1998AJ....115.1253P